ChilledEther/business-site/pages/services.md

   * Infrastructure-as-Code
   * GitOps
   * Kubernetes or a Platform-as-a-Service (PaaS) offering from a Cloud Service Provider (CSP)
-* Build appropriate CI/CD workflows (GitHub only)
+* Build appropriate CI/CD workflows (GitHub)
 * Teach how you can leverage agentic AI when working on your product
 * Troubleshooting infrastructure related issues
 * Build automated solutions to fill any gaps
-* Migrations to from one git provider to GitHub
+* Migrations from one git provider to GitHub
   * Including workflows and actions

 But it doesn't stop there!
 I am happy to work with you to help you solve any other tech related issues, but I specialise only in modern tech.